llnl-fesp/flora/README.md

 python test1.py <br>
 python test2.py <br>

+Uncomment the call to plots1() for some graphics.

 Compare with test1_ref.log and test2_ref.log.
 These logs are very old, compare for general agreement only.

 ### Release